BiomedSciAI/fuse-drug/fusedrug/data/tokenizer/modulartokenizer/README.md

 * Call ModularTokenizer.update_special_tokens() with the list: [add_tokens](add_multi_tokenizer_special_tokens.py#L37)
 * Use `save_tokenizer_path` parameter to save, or manually save the new tokenizer, usually over the original modular tokenizer.

+#### Note regarding adding tokens:
+Due to memory limitations, we currently have a full modular tokenizer *bmfm_extended_modular_tokenizer* and a smaller tokenizer, the *bmfm_modular_tokenizer* which is a strict subset of the first.
+This relationship must be maintained, as it will allow mixing models and tasks between different modalities.
+To maintain this consistency, whenever adding tokens to one of the modular tokenizers, the same tokens must be added to each the modular tokenizers.
+A test in the Jenkins run will prevent merging of inconsistent tokenizers.
+#### Backward compatibility and deprecation of old modular tokenizer:
+The *modular_AA_SMILES_single_path* modular tokenizer was renamed to *bmfm_modular_tokenizer*, and is temporarily kept as an identical copy for backwards compatibility.
+Remember to update this version as well to maintain compatibility, and update your code to new name.

 ## Config structure:
-The init and load_from_jsons functiona both receive a list of dictionaries, each defining a single type of tokenizer.
+The init and load_from_jsons functions both receive a list of dictionaries, each defining a single type of tokenizer.
 The dictionaries have the following fields:
 * name: Name of the tokenizer (usually depicting its use context - AA sequences, SMILES, etc)
 * tokenizer_id:    unique int identifier of the tokenizer
 * json_path:       a path to a json file containing the initial input tokenizer